Carson Jones

 Carson Jones (August 19, 1986 – March 1, 2025) was an American professional boxer at welterweight and the former USBA welterweight champion, who was also the NABA light-middle weight champion, the WBC Continental Americas light-middle weight champion (May 7, 2009), and the NABA USA light middleweight champion.
-He achieved his highest ranking in May 2012, when he was placed as the #4 rated welterweight in the world by the IBF.
+Carson achieved his highest ranking in May 2012, when he was placed as the #4 rated welterweight in the world by the IBF.
+He competed from 2004 to 2023.

+Professional career

-Professional career, 2004–2009
+2004–2009

 Jones began his professional career at the age of 18 on October 5, 2004, with a TKO win over Sheldon Mosley.
-Starting in the light-middle weight division he would go on to earn a record of 23-7-1(15 KOs) by the end of 2009.
+Starting in the light-middle weight division he would go on to earn a record of 23–7–1 (15 KOs) by the end of 2009.
 He credited his early losses to his previous management throwing him in the ring prematurely.
-For losses, by the end of 2009, his opposition's combined recorded was 102-19-8.
-His first loss came by way of unanimous decision to Favio Media (7-1-2) with whom he had previously fought to a draw.
+For losses, by the end of 2009, his opposition's combined recorded was 102–19–8.
+His first loss came by way of unanimous decision to Favio Media (7–1–2) with whom he had previously fought to a draw.